DeborahBambil/PmiRSelect/README.md

 # Insert Organism FOR search of homologs miRNAs

+#Insert in "PmiRSelect" directory named "genome.fa" (Genome)

-#Insert in "PmiRSelect" directory named "InputSequece.fa" (genome, cDNA, mRNA...)
+#Insert in "PmiRSelect" directory named "genome.gff" (Genome Annotation)

+if you don't have .gff annotation just use genome.fa

 # miRNAs Prediction (START SEARCH)

 $ bash run.bin

+> if you don't have .gff annotation just use genome.fa and USE: $bash runWithoutGFF.bin

 $ press "enter" when "Extract regions from a sequence alignment"